-So, why not have some fun with it?
-Use different beans, different nut/seed butters, and different seasonings?
+So, why not have some fun with this fabulous vegan food?
+Use different beans, different nut/seed butters, and different seasonings.
 A perfect example of taking hummus in a new direction is my Curry Chickpea Hummus from ed&bv.

 I made it myself recently, just wanting to mix things up as I hadn’t made it for some time.
-I also decided to make another variation for you, with a nut-free adaptation – and also oil-free (if you are following an oil-free diet for health reasons – but if you enjoy using a little extra-virgin olive oil, feel free to add 1-2 tbsp).
+I also decided to make another variation for you, making it oil-free and also giving a nut-free modification.

-And, don’t skip the raisins in this hummus.
+And, don’t skip the raisins in this hummus recipe.
 I know it might seem peculiar.
 But, there is just a small amount, and they are pulsed through.
 It adds a sweet bite that is a welcome contrast to the spicy curry flavor.
-(Just try it!)
+(Just try it!) 🙂

 2 cups cooked chickpeas